CWJWANJING/CWJWANJING.github.io/content/projects/audioIdentify.md

 date: 2021-4
 ---

-This is an audio identification project done during a music recognision assignment for a music informatics course.
+This is an audio identification project done during a music recognition assignment for a music informatics course.
 It applies the basic principles of Shazam.
 Technologies used: Python